 24. PICK UP A BOOK AT BOOKISH BAZAAR AND READ IT AT CAFE ESPRESSO ROASTERY

 Or get some work done.
-We are digital nomads so wherever we go, Cafe’s become our office.
+We are digital nomads so wherever we go so cafe’s become our office.
 This was the case for Cafe Espresso Roastery.
 It is by far the best espresso we have ever tasted and kept us laser-focused on our to-do list.
 But it is not just the espresso, it is everything there.

 Their food, whether it be breakfast or lunch, is phenomenal.
 And their cocktails….?
 They too are amazing.
 You can’t go wrong here so whatever you do, find an excuse to visit there often.